selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

 {% endhighlight %}

 <h3>Apex Part</h3>
 There are three methods here.
 The first method, getResultsFromQuery, allows us to retrieve the results.
 Every time the page is changed (by clicking on "Next", for example), this method is called with a different OFFSET and the same LIMIT (which will be the number of results per page the user wants to retrieve).
-The second method will be called only once and will return a list of columns for the datatable.
-In this list, we have also added the name of the object to use it as the title of our LWC (in the HTML file).
+The second method will be called only once and will return a list of columns for the data table.
+In this list, we have also added the name of the object to use as the title of our LWC (in the HTML file).
 The last method will be used only to determine the number of results and will be helpful to know which pagination buttons are available for the user.

 {% highlight java %}
 public with sharing class queryClass {